open-telemetry/opentelemetry-dotnet-instrumentation/README.md

 This project provides a .NET tracer that leverages the .NET profiling APIs to support .NET instrumentation and auto-instrumentation without requiring code changes to an application.

+TO BE REVERTED CHANGE JUST TO CHECK IF EXCLUSION WORK AS IT IS

 ## Status

 This project is in the early stages of development starting with an initial seeding of code from the [.NET Tracer for Datadog APM](https://github.com/DataDog/dd-trace-dotnet).
 Our current goal is to take the seeded tracer and update it to both listen to and generate OpenTelemetry tracing data.
 To accomplish this our current priorities are to: